ashwinrachhavt/neuralflow/docs/CodingAgentPhilosophy.md

 ---

-This philosophy exists to keep Neural Flow invisible at its best—letting people think, write, and do their best work with less friction and more momentum.
+This philosophy exists to keep Dao invisible at its best—letting people think, write, and do their best work with less friction and more momentum.